-Tender, flavorful and ready to go in just 10 minutes!
-Perfect cous cous every time- just boil, cover and fluff!
+Tender, flavorful couscous is ready to go in just 10 minutes!
+For perfect couscous every time, just boil, cover and fluff!

 Raise your hand if you’re constantly looking for a quick and simple side dish?
 I know I am!